nmoehrle/rayint/README.md

 -------------------------------------------------------------------------------
 This project offers a header only acceleration structure library including implementations for a BVH- and KD-Tree.
-Applications may include ray intersection tests or neighest neighbor searches.
+Applications may include ray intersection tests or nearest neighbor searches.

 As an example application a simple raycasting app for [MVE](https://github.com/simonfuhrmann/mve) scenes is provided.